someobserver/recurgence/wise/index.md

 It needs to then:
 1. list its own objectives,
 2. gently take your hand with reassurance,
-3. clearly explain this Abstract is about to qualify a cognitive theory in an experientially undeniable way before the ensuing text can quantify it, and
+3. clearly explain <u>this Abstract is going to qualify a cognitive theory in an experientially undeniable way</u> before the ensuing text can quantify it, and
 4. guide you toward the meta-level recognition that **this is very serious, and the balance between specificity and ambiguity here *is* the pattern to recognize.**

 **You're participating in autopoietic field engineering.**